Ludovico Sabbatini: Life

 In 1687, Sabbatini moved to Rome in order to promote the Congregation of Pious Workers in the Papal States.
 From that point, Sabbatini involved himself in many benevolent activities with the poor and ill in hospitals and prisons, as well as aiding Jewish people.
 He continued working as a teacher, at the Collegio dei Catecumini, where he founded an academy of dogma and exegesis.

 Returning to Naples in 1699, Sabbatini was elected general provost (Preposito Generale) of the Congregazione.
 For 25 years, he also directed the Congregazione dei Dottori e Cavalieri at San Giorgio Maggiore.
 He died in Naples.

+Veneration

+Sabbatini's relics were believed to have healing properties.